This Post was Co-Written By Cynthia McDonald

 Quote: “The authors grumble about the salaries and structure of the proposed commission.”
 Yep.
 Not just the authors Darity and Mullen.
-But myself, Arthur Ward, my co-author on this post Cynthia McDonald, and anyone with an IQ above that of a rutabaga that took the time to independently read the actual HR40 text itself would have critical things to say as well.
+But myself, Arthur Ward, my co-author on this post Cynthia McDonald, and anyone with an IQ above that of a Pan African coconut that took the time to independently read the actual HR40 text itself would have critical things to say as well.
 There are thousands of us out there.
 Not hard to find at all.
-Some are legally trained and some are otherwise educated (but literate) that have came to the same conclusion:
+Some are legally trained and some are otherwise educated (but commensurately literate) that have came to the same conclusion:

 “We know Counselor.
 We’re all stupid.”